SnackerBit/HOPS/README.md

 This implementation was created as part of my bachelor's thesis [[4]](#4). <br />

-The repository includes three folders, `src`, "test", and "production".
-In the "src" folder the actual implementation is given in the form of python code.
-In the "test" folder different parts of the implementation are tested with jupyter notebooks.
-Finally, in the "production" folder, the scripts are given that were used to produce all plots in my thesis.
+The repository includes three folders, `src`, `test`, and `production`.
+In the `src` folder the actual implementation is given in the form of python code.
+In the `test` folder different parts of the implementation are tested with jupyter notebooks.
+Finally, in the `production` folder, the scripts that were used to produce all plots in my thesis are given.

 ## References
 <a id="1">[1]</a>